 Place des Vosges

 You can’t miss Place des Vosges in southeastern Le Marais.
 This public park, originally called Place Royale, is the oldest planned square in the city of Paris.
 During the 17th and 18th centuries, it was extremely fashionable to live here, and many of the French nobility called the soft pink buildings home.
 The square was built upon a commission by Henri IV between 1605 and 1612.
-Celebrated French writer Victor Hugo lived at number 6 from 1832 to 1848, which today houses a museum honoring his work.
-Covered passageways line the perimeter of this park, where you can find restaurants and art galleries to explore.
-Sip on tea at Carette and dine at Café Hugo – you won’t be disappointed!

 Rue des Rosiers

-Rue des Rosiers is the epicenter of the Jewish quarter in Paris.
-A great day to visit is Sunday, when many other businesses in Paris are closed.
+Rue des Rosiers is the epicenter of the Jewish Quarter in Paris.
+A great day to visit is Sunday because many other businesses in Paris are closed.
 Arrive early as the charming Rue des Rosiers is popular among tourists!
-L’As du Fallafel always has a line around lunchtime, when they serve the city’s best falafels.
-La Droguerie is equally popular for those who crave a crêpe cooked right in front of their eyes!

 Église Saint-Paul Saint-Louis

-This 17th century Roman Catholic church is one of the prettiest in Paris.
+This 17th-century Roman Catholic church is one of the prettiest in Paris.
 It’s a site you can’t miss along the busy Rue Saint-Antoine.
 For a beautiful view, walk south down Rue de Sévigné until you see the façade of the Saint-Paul Saint-Louis Church.
 99 Rue St. Antoine

 Anne Frank Garden